nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 - `retention`: for the retention service
 - `pubsub`: for the PubSub service

-Because stream and computation names are used to define thread names, Kafka topics, Kafka consumer group, Chronicle files, and metrics, the URN notation `namespace/specific-name` is encoded as an identifier with the form `namespace-specific-name`.
+Because stream and computation names are used to define thread names, Kafka topics, Kafka consumer group and metrics, the URN notation `namespace/specific-name` is encoded as an identifier with the form `namespace-specific-name`.
 For this reason, a namespace should not contain the `-` (dash) character.